Goblet

 FEA simulations based on CFD were done to ensure structural stability of the chamber.

 CFD and thermal combination sims were done to ensure temperatures were underneath the safe threshold.
+The steady state inner liner temperature is around 300C, which is well below the melting point of AlSi10Mg.

 Injector Design

-The injector is designed as a six-element coaxial swirl with film cooling.
+The injector is designed as a six-element gas-centered coaxial swirl with film cooling.
 Special attention was paid to minimizing mass and maximizing printablilty.

 Specific manifolds are designed to distribute pressure evenly and minimize vortices.